-There are many different kinds of mutual funds for investors to consider giving you a plethora of options here.
-A mutual fund is when investors put money into the fund, pool their resources with other investors so the fund can buy stocks and other assets.
+There are many different kinds of mutual funds for investors to consider, giving you a plethora of options here.
+A mutual fund is when investors put money into the fund and pool their resources with other investors so the fund can buy stocks and other assets.

-Mutual funds are nice because you can put money and get it back out by just selling your shares, in most cases.
+Mutual funds are nice because you can invest money and cash out by simply selling your shares (in most cases).
 As the mutual fund invests in stocks and assets, the goal is that the funds grow to produce income for you.

-Many mutual funds allow you to invest with minimal amounts of money to get started too.
+Many mutual funds allow you to invest with minimal amounts of money to get started.

 4. Real Estate Investment Trust

 A real estate investment trust or REIT is like a mutual fund except specifically for real estate.

 Maybe you want to invest in real estate but either don’t have enough funds to buy yourself or you don’t want the hassles of sole ownership.